-Clackamas County ("County") is issuing this Request for Proposals and any addenda thereto (collectively, the "RFP") to obtain Proposals from qualified consultant(s) for preliminary engineering, design and related services ("Services") for the following project: Jennings Ave: OR 99E to Oatfield Rd (the "Project").
+Clackamas County ("County") is issuing this Request for Proposals and any addenda thereto (collectively, the "RFP") to obtain Proposals from qualified consultant(s) for engineering, design and related services ("Services") for the following project: Engineering Services for 232nd Drive at MP 0.3 (the "Project").
 For further information regarding the Project and Services needed, see sections 1.2 through 1.10 and Attachment B.